 Is the age of the specialist dead?
-In the face of competition, especially from online business, retailers and service providers have had to diversify.
-This means that the core services upon which they built their reputations are lost amongst a range of others that are only loosely related.
+In the face of competition, especially from online business, retailers and service providers have diversified.
+This means that the core services they built their reputations on are lost amongst a range of others that are only loosely related.
 Chains of opticians and pharmacies only offer hearing services as a sideshow to their main businesses.
 So, can they claim to be specialists?

 Independent Audiologists are Specialists

 Your local independent hearing centre tends to specialise.
-They will typically have one or more trained audiologists and they will only focus on your hearing.
-This may range from ear wax removal and diagnostic hearing tests through to hearing aid dispensing and special tinnitus treatments.
+They will typically have one or more trained audiologists, and they will only focus on your hearing.
+This may range from ear wax removal, and diagnostic hearing tests to hearing aid dispensing and special tinnitus treatments.
 Some of them will also have a strong knowledge of noise protection products.
 This demonstrates a holistic approach to hearing care and wellness.
-The larger multiples, on the other hand, tend to focus on the dispensing of hearing instruments, often to the exclusion of other products and services.
+On the other hand, the larger multiples tend to focus on the dispensing of hearing instruments, often to the exclusion of other products and services.

 They Offer a Personal Service

 You are more than a record card or a name on a computer system!
 To an Independent Audiologist, you are the lifeblood of their business.
-When you pop in for some replacement batteries they are likely to remember which hearing device you use.
-If that needs adjusting it can usually be done there and then.
-They may also enquire after your health, ask about your grandson’s sports team and make you feel welcome.
+When you pop in for some replacement batteries, they are likely to remember which hearing device you use.
+If that needs adjusting, it can usually be done there and then.
+They may also enquire about your health, ask about your grandson’s sports team and make you feel welcome.
 Compare this with the conveyor belt operation at one of the multiples.
 You can choose.
 Which would you prefer?

 Continuity of Service

 At an independent hearing practice, you might see the same audiologist year after year.
-A small client-focused family run business hs fewer staff changes.
-In this way, the audiologist will have an ongoing knowledge of your hearing and personal history.
-In a larger organisation, you may have to see a random audiologist or locum who will have to learn about your hearing history at each visit.
+A small client-focused family-run business has fewer staff changes.
+This means that the audiologist will have an ongoing knowledge of your hearing and personal history.
+You may have to see a random audiologist or locum in a larger organisation who will have to learn about your hearing history at each visit.
 Their job is harder, and you will have less confidence in their ability to manage your hearing.

 Greater Product Knowledge

-The larger multiples will have a higher turnover of staff and their focus will be on hitting targets.
+The larger multiples will have a higher turnover of staff, focusing on hitting targets.
 As a result, they won’t have the time to become fully aware of product features and new developments.
 An independent hearing centre is likely to have a better working knowledge of the products that they recommend.
-They will have been to manufacturer’s launch days and will have become acquainted with every feature of the hearing device.
+They will have been to the manufacturer’s launch days and become acquainted with every feature of the hearing device.

 They Can Spend More Time with You